MaverickDev-J/Movie_Savvy_2.0/README.md

 ## Introduction

-Movie Savvy RAG 2.0 is a sophisticated Retrieval-Augmented Generation (RAG) system designed to answer entertainment-related queries with precision and enthusiasm.
-Tailored for fans of movies, anime, manga, K-dramas, K-movies, and Bollywood, this system integrates local knowledge from a vector database, real-time web insights, and YouTube video analysis to deliver engaging, geeky, and concise responses.
-Powered by the Mistral-7B-Instruct-v0.3 model, it leverages advanced intent classification and function calling to dynamically source content, making it a versatile tool for entertainment enthusiasts.
+Movie Savvy RAG 2.0 is a Retrieval-Augmented Generation (RAG) system built to deliver accurate, engaging responses to entertainment-related queries across movies, anime, manga, K-dramas, K-movies, and Bollywood.
+Powered by the Mistral-7B-Instruct-v0.3 model, it integrates local vector-based knowledge, real-time web results, and YouTube transcript analysis, guided by advanced intent classification and function calling.

+A key enhancement is its Adaptive RAG architecture, which dynamically selects and prioritizes retrieval sources based on query intent—ensuring responses are relevant, concise, and tailored to user needs.
-Whether you're curious about the latest MCU phases, the intricacies of a One Piece manga chapter, or want a breakdown of a Bollywood blockbuster, Movie Savvy RAG 2.0 combines cutting-edge AI with a fan-friendly tone to enhance your entertainment exploration.
+From MCU timelines to manga breakdowns or K-drama reviews, Movie Savvy RAG 2.0 brings intelligent, fan-friendly insights to every query.

 ---